When I first decided I wanted to cloth diaper it was when I was pregnant with my first kid.

 To give you an idea, my 20-month-old has about 5-6 diaper changes a day.
 And he has been that way since about 12 months old.

-In the near future, I will make another post on the different ways you actually fold and use the flour sack towels on your baby.
-(Subscribe so you don’t miss it!)
-But in the meantime, check out Youtube!
+Check out Youtube on the different ways you actually fold and use the flour sack towels on your baby.
 There are a ton of tutorials on there!